 Despite Taylor deserved of the judge's verdict, a right eye that had been swollen completely shut, illustrated the ferocity of the combat that the Scot had endured during 12 punishing rounds with the skilled American.

-Despite being only 4 years into his professional career, Taylor had emerged as a two-time world champion and the 3rd ever winner of the Muhammad Ali Trophy and with it, a place in the hearts of Scottish fight fans for years to come.
+Only four years into his professional career, Taylor had emerged as a two-time world champion and the third ever winner of the Muhammad Ali Trophy and with it, a place in the hearts of Scottish fight fans for years to come.

 How to watch Josh Taylor

 Previously fighting under Barry McGuigan's Cyclone Promotions, Taylor's early bouts first appeared on Channel 5 with his rapid rise ensuring his topping of the bill in both Sky Sports and Sky Box Office presentations (much to Dereck Chisora's chagrin).

 However, following a somewhat acrimonious split with McGuigan, Taylor recently signed a multi-fight deal with Bob Arum's Top Rank Boxing.
 ESPN and Sky Sports are the channels to watch his fights in America and the UK.